-Gartner estimates up to 25% of users will manage their WAN through software within two years.
-Before you decide if this is best for your business, I'd like to share my insight with you.
+Before you decide if this is best for your business, let me share my insight with you.

 There are three major segments to consider with SD WAN solutions.
 The actual SD WAN box (including switches and redundancy/resiliency), Internet circuits, and voice services.

 While most SD WAN providers have the same basic concept (self-service portal, multiple IP connections with aggregation, failover and resiliency), there are key items that differentiate them, such as user portals, failover speed, packet algorithms, and security elements.
 Some of the top providers we have seen deployed are VeloCloud, Versa, Cisco IWAN/Meraki, TELoIP, Viptela, and BigLeaf.
 SD WAN is just the box or service, it does not encompass the circuitry.
 The SD WAN boxes are purchased through a provider/vendor who then will manage the solution.